Dorian Leigh: Modeling career

-Around 1947, Dorian's sister Cissy introduced her to Roger Mehle.
-He was divorced from Aileen Mehle, who later became the very famous gossip columnist known as "Suzy".
-Cissy was married to an army officer and Mehle was the youngest Navy commander and fighter ace during WWII.
+Around 1947, Dorian's sister Florian introduced her to Roger Mehle.
+He was divorced from Aileen Mehle, who later became the very famous gossip columnist known as "Suzy."
+Florian was married to an army officer and Mehle was the youngest Navy commander and fighter ace during WWII.
 In August 1948, Dorian was two months pregnant when she married Mehle.
-Dorian's bridemaids were her teen sister Suzy Parker and Suzy's teen model friend Carmen Dell'Orefice.
-Dorian's two older children, who were being raised by her parents in Florida, came to live with the couple in Pennsylvania.
+Her bridemaids were her teen sister Suzy and Suzy's teen model friend Carmen Dell'Orefice.
+Dorian's two older children, who were being raised by her parents in Pomona Park, Florida, came to live with the couple in Pennsylvania.

-During her marriage to Roger Mehle, Dorian became fed up with Harry Conover's agency.
+During her marriage to Mehle, Dorian became fed up with Harry Conover's agency.
 Conover's phones were often busy and it took a very long time for the clients to pay the models for their work.
-Dorian then decided to start her own modeling agency called the "Fashion Bureau".
-She came up with the idea of the "voucher system."
-With this innovative system, the modeling agency would pay the models weekly, instead of the models' having to wait to be paid directly by the clients.
+She decided to start her own modeling agency called the Fashion Bureau, and devised a "voucher system" method for paying the models.
+With this innovative system, the modeling agency would pay the models weekly, instead of the models having to wait to be paid directly by the clients.
 Often it took companies weeks, months, or even years to pay models for their work.

-One day at a photographer's studio, Dorian met a young fashion stylist named Eileen Ford.
-Ford asked how Dorian's modeling agency worked, and then decided to start an agency of her own.
+One day, at a photographer's studio, Dorian met a young fashion stylist named Eileen Ford.
+Ford asked how Dorian's modeling agency worked and then decided to start an agency of her own.
 Eileen, along with her husband Gerard W. Ford, started what would become one of the most prestigious modeling agencies in the world, Ford Models.

 Dorian closed her agency when she married.
 She then telephoned Eileen Ford and told her that she would join the Ford Agency if they also signed her 15-year-old sister, Suzy Parker, sight-unseen.
 Suzy, 15 years younger than Dorian, had already been working for the Huntington Hartford agency making $25 per hour.
 Dorian told Ford she believed Suzy should be making $40 per hour.
-The Fords' agency was only two years old so they were anxious to represent a famous model like Dorian.
+The Fords' agency was only two years old, so they were anxious to represent a famous model like Dorian.
 They agreed to meet Dorian and Suzy for lunch.
 Dorian was thin, had an extremely small waist, and had black hair and bright blue eyes.
-The Fords were shocked during their initial meeting to see that Suzy was almost six inches taller than Dorian, had a very large frame, and had bright red hair, freckles, and green eyes.
-In the 1950s, Suzy would become even more famous than Dorian, and would go on to be a movie and television actress.
+The Fords were shocked during their initial meeting to see that Suzy was almost six inches taller than Dorian and had a larger frame, bright red hair, freckles, and green eyes.
+In the 1950s, Suzy would become even more famous than Dorian and would go on to be a movie and television actress.